davidbalbert/blip/Design.md

         - Is it weird if nocopy structs/enums can have a deinit but nocopy/owned pointers can't?
     - What about owned pointers?
 Should they have a deinit too?
         - **No! "owned" is equivalent to "nocopy", so all they need is to be passed to a function that consumes them.**
+            - This would allow us to use defer rather than RAII and still be guaranteed that we clean things up.
+        - Could a refcounted pointer (#*Foo) could contain a nocopy type (e.g. Fd) without being nocopy itself?
+That would allow us to force #*Foo to have a deinit.
+But types that contain nocopy types must also be nocopy.
+            - **You can have a refcounted pointer to a nocopy type!**
 - Bootstrapping
     - Ship compiler compiled to VM bytecode (like Zig)
     - But don't use Web Assembly - it doesn't support stack switching yet.
 Instead, make a custom tiny vm (tvm) with a reference implementation in C.